-FORM 10-Q ☑ Quarterly Report Under Section 13 or 15(d) of the Securities Exchange Act of 1934 for the e quarterly period ended June 30, 2023 ☐ Transition Report Under Section 13 or 15(d) of the Securities Exchange Act of 1934 for the e transition period from to Commis ssion File Number: 001-3793 9 0.00 MARKI ER Therapeutic merapeutic .5 MARKER T THERAPEUTI( CS.
-INC. e of registrant in its charter) DELAWARE 45-4497941 (State or other jurisdiction of incorporation or organization n) (I.R.S.
-Employer Identification No.) 9350 Kirby Drive, Suite 300 77054 Houston, Texas (Address of principal executive offices) (Zip Code) (713) 400-6400 (Issuer's telephone number) 4551 Kennedy Commerce Drive, Houston, Texas, 77032 (Former name, former address and former fiscal year, if char nged since last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which h registered Common Stock, par value \$0.001 per share MRKR The Nasdaq Stock Market t LLC Indicate by check mark whether the registrant (1) filed all report 12 months (or for such shorter period that the registrant was requast 90 days.
-Yes $\boxtimes$ No $\square$ - ' , Indicate by check mark whether the registrant has submitted electron Regulation S-T (§232.405 of this chapter) during the preceding files).
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large acceleratemerging growth company.
-See definition of "accelerated file company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer $\ \square$ elerated filer Non-accelerated filer ⊠ ller reporting company erging growth company $\square$ If an emerging growth company, indicate by check mark if the new or revised financial accounting standards provided pursuant ρlying with any Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of t :he Exchange Act).
-Yes □ No ⊠ As of August 8, 2023, the Company had 8,809,260 shares of com mon stock issued and outstan ding.
+(Name of registrant in its charter)

+DELAWARE 45-4497941 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 9350 Kirby Drive, Suite 300 Houston, Texas 77054 (Address of principal executive offices) (Zip Code) (713) 400-6400 (Issuer's telephone number) 4551 Kennedy Commerce Drive, Houston, Texas, 77032 (Former name, former address and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered MRKR Common Stock, par value \$0.001 per share The Nasdag Stock Market LLC Indicate by check mark whether the registrant (1) filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, non-accelerated filer, a smaller reporting company, or an